-- Have documentation reflecting the content of the training and/or clinical guidance.
-The documentation must include: - Date and duration of supervision; - Identification of supervision type as individual or group supervision; - Name and licensure credentials of the LMHP supervisor; - Name and credentials (provisionally licensed, master's degree, bachelor's degree, or high school degree) of the supervisees; - The focus of the session and subsequent actions that the supervisee/s must take: - Date and signature of the LMHP supervisor; - Date and signature of the supervisee/s; - Member identifier, service and date range of cases reviewed and/or PSS topics addressed; and - Start and end time of each supervision session.
+- 7. Supervision of the RPSS shall include direct clinical review, assessment and feedback regarding the delivery of services, and teaching and monitoring of the application of recovery/resiliency and system of care principles and practices; - 8.
+The LMHP supervisor must ensure services are in compliance with the established and approved treatment plan; - 9.
+The supervision with the LMHP must: - a.
+Occur before initial services on a new member begin and, at a minimum, twice a month preferably every fifteen (15) days (except under extenuating or emergent circumstances that are reflected in the supervisory notes); and - b.
+Progress notes that are discussed in supervision must have the LMHP supervisor signature. - 10.
+The supervision with the LMHP must be documented.
+Documentation should reflect the content of the training and/or clinical guidance.
+The documentation must include the following: - a.
+Date and duration of supervision; - b.
+Identification of supervision type as individual or group supervision; - c.
+Name and licensure credentials of the LMHP supervisor; - d.
+Name and credentials (provisionally licensed, master's degree, bachelor's degree, or high school degree) of the supervisees; - e.
+Focus of the session and subsequent actions that the supervisee/s must take; - f.
+Date and signature of the LMHP supervisor; - g.
+Date and signature of the supervisee/s; - h.
+Member identifier, service and date range of cases reviewed and/or PSS topics addressed; and i.
+Start and end time of each supervision session.